chuckha/N-back/README.md

 have to remember _n_ turns back! _n_ can be any value, the higher the value the harder the game tends to be.
 This game is currently 2-back.

+You can test out the current code and play a few games [here!](http://ggnextmap.github.com/N-back/)

 ### Example:

 First, the light is on the top right.
 Then the light goes to the